history-lab/pdf2mbox/index.md

 We want to hear about it, so please raise it as an [issue](https://github.com/history-lab/pdf2mbox/issues).

 ## about us
 Columbia University's [History Lab](http://history-lab.org) is developing pdf2mbox as part of its **Creating Email Archives from PDFs: The Covid-19 Corpus** project.
-The project will also collect an extensive corpus of FOIAed emails on the initial governmental and public health response to the Covid-19 pandemic in the United States.
+The project will also create an extensive collection of FOIAed emails on the initial governmental and public health response to the Covid-19 pandemic in the United States.
 This email collection will be made accessible via:
 - a website interface with search and analytical tools
 - an application programming interface (API)
 - Columbia University Libraries' Government Information Portal